 No, we do not add anything to our products except for salt, smoke and some spices which are potent preservatives in themselves.
 For the organic salmon, we use organic salt only.
 We do not believe in spoiling a perfect product that nature gave us with manmade chemicals.

-HOW CAN WE USE SALMON IN DISHES?
+HOW CAN YOU USE SALMON IN DISHES?

 Salmon is one of the most versatile foods we can imagine.
 Many vegetarians appreciate salmon as a “substitute” for smoked ham or any kind of meat in the dishes.
 You can use it in almost any savoury dish, be it cold, warm or grilled, or just with some bread as it is.
 Try our hot smoked salmon in summer salads – simple and at the same time very sophisticated.
 Or the cold smoked salmon with asparagus, new potatoes, sauce hollandaise and parsley sprinkled on top – a great variation on the traditional German dish of asparagus and smoked ham.
 We can make quiches out of it, or just eat it with pasta and a white sauce.